pwittchen/learning-docker/README.md

 - `RUN` is used to install required software
 - `CMD` is used to run the software

-To verify is image is built, run:
+To verify whether image is built, run:

 ```
 $ sudo docker images